Ignition Coil Pack Replacement

 Yes.
 A malfunctioning ignition coil will cause loss of power and lower fuel efficiency but that will not present an immediate safety issue.
 If the coil malfunction is causing misfiring, this will allow unburned fuel to enter and permanently damage the catalytic converter from overheating.

 When replacing an ignition coil keep in mind:

-- Ignition coil failure can be caused by faulty spark plugs or wires.
-The mechanic will inspect and may recommend replacement of those components.
+- Faulty spark plugs or wires can cause ignition coil failure.
+The mechanic will inspect and may recommend the replacement of those components.

-- In a coil-on-plug ignition system, if only one coil fails, you need only replace the faulty coil.
-Remaining functioning coils can be left in place.
+- If only one coil fails in a coil-on-plug ignition system, you need only replace the faulty coil.
+The remaining functioning coils can be left in place.